surespot/android/README.md

 THANK YOU TO OUR CONTRIBUTORS:

-Jean Schmitt, repat, mrbiber, leibi,gehfab for the German translations Jorge Iván Andrés Contreras Pereira, Cesar Schulzbacher, Manuel Perez, vndtta for the Spanish translations sharkyiwc and boing for the French translations lgasp, dickhead, Mauriziopz, mangholb and riky, besa, for the Italian translations
+Jean Schmitt, repat, mrbiber, leibi,gehfab for the German translations.
+Jorge Iván Andrés Contreras Pereira, Cesar Schulzbacher, Manuel Perez, vndtta for the Spanish translations. sharkyiwc and boing for the French translations. lgasp, dickhead, Mauriziopz, mangholb and riky, besa, for the Italian translations.

 License